 How to choose the best food for diabetic dogs

-In this article, we want to tell you what the best food for diabetic dogs should be like , what ingredients it should contain, and other things to keep in mind to prevent the disease from worsening.
+In this article we want to talk to you about What the best food for diabetic dogs should be like, what components it should contain, and other things to keep in mind to prevent the disease from getting worse.
 Keep reading this article for more information!

 Diabetic dog food: the ingredients

 Diabetes in dogs, just like in people, can be of two types.
 These are type 1 diabetes—or diabetes mellitus, when the pancreas doesn't produce enough insulin—and type 2 diabetes—when the body isn't able to use insulin properly.
-In dogs, type 1 diabetes is the most common , and although all breeds are prone to it, some are more likely, such as Golden Retrievers, German Shepherds, Poodles, and Beagles, among others.
+In dogs, The most common is type 1 diabetes And, although all breeds are prone to contracting it, there are some that are more likely, such as the Golden Retriever, the German Shepherd, the Poodle, or the Beagle, among others.

 Diabetes in dogs: Sugars

-Of course, diabetic dog food should be sugar-free or contain minimal amounts.
-Keep in mind that diabetes is directly related to the synthesis of glucose (sugars), and sugar cannot be assimilated by the pancreas, resulting in a buildup in the blood and urine.
+Of course, diabetic dog food must lack sugars in its composition or have a minimal amount.
+Keep in mind that diabetes is directly related to the synthesis of glucose (sugars), and that sugar cannot be assimilated by the pancreas, resulting in a buildup in the blood and urine.
 This means it doesn't reach the cells as energy, resulting in a listless dog with a high risk of illness.
 Make sure the amount of sugar in the dog's food is minimal.

 Diabetes in dogs: Fiber